respawn-app/FlowMVI/docs/plugins/debugging.md

 }
 ```

-?> You can also use this to inject other plugins, such as the Saved State plugin or your custom plugin.
+?> You can also use this to inject other plugins, such as the Saved State plugin or your custom plugins.

 Now we'll create a configuration factory.
 You can create more based on your needs, such as for testing stores and other source sets.